 Once millions of Monarch Butterflies would overwinter on the Pacific West Coast but their population has been on a drastic decline since the 1980's.
 In the winters of 2018 and 2019, just 30,000 monarchs were counted at overwintering sites.
 This drastic decline is due many factors including loss of habitat, pesticide use and climate change.
 With the population at just 1% of it's historic size, is is now critical to take the appropriate actions to support Monarch populations.

 We have a long uphill battle to save the Monarch, but through community education and outreach, partnerships and conservation efforts, the RCRCD will continue to strengthen our endeavors.
-Despite the hurdles we faced with the Covid-19 pandemic, we have begun planting native milkweed and nectar plants at our 2 acre site in Riverside.
+Despite the hurdles we faced with the Covid-19 pandemic, we have planted native milkweed and nectar plants at our 2 acre site in Riverside.
 This will be an on-going effort.
 It is our hope that not only will this provide critical foraging and breeding habitat to Monarch butterflies, but that it will be an educational resource for the entire community.

 To learn more about waht you can do to support the Western Monarch, visit the Xerces Society for Invertebrate Conservation and download a copy of our handout: Steps to Succees with Milkweed and Monarchs.